 Causes of water intrusion can be as wide-ranging as the use of defective materials to poor workmanship in the installation to poor planning/design of landscaping and drainage.
 Whatever the cause, when water finds its way into a new house or commercial property it may be a construction defect that the builder or their contractors can and should be held accountable for.

 Impact of Water Intrusion on Structures & Buildings

-Visible mold is easily identified, but mold growth hidden behind walls and beneath flooring, in AC ducts, and other out of sight places can be impossible to identify without the assistance of expert technicians such as an industrial hygienist.
+Visible mold is easily identified, but mold growth hidden behind walls and beneath flooring, in AC ducts, and other out-of-sight places can be impossible to locate without the assistance of expert technicians.
 An industrial hygienist can take surface and air samples throughout the structure, analyze them in a lab, and quantify the levels of mold in the structure.
 If unsafe mold levels are detected, remediation will be necessary.

 If you have suffered a financial loss from property damage caused by a water intrusion defect in your home or commercial property, you may be entitled to claim compensation from those responsible.
-Contact an experienced Houston litigation attorney to learn more about your options.
-A Houston construction defect attorney from Arnold & Itkin LLP can help you build a strong case against a construction company, architect, contractor, engineering firm, or manufacturer who is responsible for losses you incur from a water intrusion defect.
+Contact an experienced Houston litigation attorney from our firm today to learn more about your options.
+Arnold & Itkin LLP can help you build a strong case against a construction company, architect, contractor, engineering firm, or manufacturer who is responsible for losses you incur from a water intrusion defect.

 To learn more, contact a Houston construction defect lawyer.
 Give us a call at (888) 493-1629.